MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

    - **Matched and non-matched records** highlights how many unique records remain after processing the match rules.
    - **Matched records only** shows the number of matches across all of your match pairs.

-1. To view the results of all rules, select **View last run** on a rule.
+1. To view the results of all rules, select **View last run**.
 The results displays.
 You can also download the results.

 1. To manage rules, choose any of the following:
    - **Change the order of your rules** if you defined multiple rules: Drag and drop the rules into the order you want.